Graylog2/documentation/README.md

 ## Architecture

 This is the repository that is used to create [docs.graylog.org](http://docs.graylog.org) running at [readthedocs](https://readthedocs.org/).
-After changes are pushed to the specific branches, the new pages are built.
+After changes are pushed to the specific branches, the new pages are built automatically.
 When the build runs without error, the new pages are available after some minutes.

-The typical workflow to enable you to make changes to the documentation and preview them before you push the changes to this repository needs the following preparation.
+The typical workflow to make changes to the documentation and preview them before you push the changes to this repository needs the following preparation.

 - clone the repository (to your workplace)
 - initialize the virtual environment for python